magento/merchdocs/src/stores/configuration-overview.md

 [Sales Chanel]({% link configuration/sales-channels.md %}) settings configure the clear log history, background tasks source, debug login, and read-only mode settings.
 This feature is only available if your Adobe Commerce instance has Amazon Sales Channel installed and enabled.

-### Dotdigital

-[Dotdigital]({% link configuration/dotdigital.md %}) settings configure the Dotdigital marketing feature.
-It configures the build segments and triggers, data mapping, and lets you create a relevant account and marketing campaigns.

 ### Services

 [Services configuration]({% link configuration/services.md %}) determines Commerce API settings, including SOAP and OAuth.